-Macronutrients’ Functions in the Summer For Mango Fertilizer
+Macronutrients’ Functions in the Summer For Mango Production Fertilizer

-This is the macronutrients—nitrogen (N), phosphorus (P), potassium (K), calcium (Ca), and magnesium (Mg)—which have to be in abundance and should be available throughout summer, particularly from flowering to harvest.
+This is the macronutrients—nitrogen (N), phosphorus (P), potassium (K), calcium (Ca), and magnesium (Mg)—which have to be in abundance and should be available throughout summer, particularly from flowering to harvest of mango fertilizer.

 Nitrogen (N)